MiSTerOrganize/MiSTer_Organize/README.md

 This project uses RomVault to manage your ROMs.
 If you have no experience with RomVault, I have provided a basic RomVault setup for you to use.
 The project sources are in a text document with the most recent date at top.
 You can view all the folders and files for the project in the provided snapshot HTML file.
 It also has a built-in search functionality.
 This is nice to have if you are on the go and want to browse your game collection.

+WARNING: Never move your ROM files into the RomVault ToSort folder, always use a copy.
+I am not responsible for the loss of files if this strongly suggested rule has not been respected.

 # What is a DAT?
 Short for "data files", they're called DATs or DAT files because they usually have the extension .dat.
 They contain a catalog of titles and attributes for each of its titles, including file names, hashes, and sizes.